alex-kulcsar/introcs-tutorials/s01-lab0101-part1.md

 1. In your ``||variables(sprites):mySprite||`` ``||sprites:say ":)"||`` block,
 select the **expand** button.

+~hint What is the "expand" button?
-     -   Remember that the *expand* button is the plus sign at the end of the block.
+-   The *expand* button is the plus sign at the end of the block. hint~

 **Questions**